 From our point of view, the controllers should pay more attention to the consent of the data subject, as this is one of the paths to the proper compliance with the provisions of the Regulation.

 The consent of the data subject means any manifestation of free, specific, informed and unambiguous will of the data subject through which he / she accepts, through a statement or by unequivocal action, that the personal data relating to him / her be processed

 Among the conditions of consent provided by the Regulation there is the form it must have, namely, it must be presented in an intelligible and easily accessible form, using a simple and clear language.
 The controllers shall also pay attention to the fact that if the data processing is done for multiple purposes, the consent is to be given for all purposes of the processing.
-We also have a special situation in the case of minors under the age of 16, such processing being lawful only if the consent is granted or authorized by the holder of parental responsibility for the child.
+We also have a special situation in the case of minors of the GDPR the age of 16, such processing being lawful only if the consent is granted or authorized by the holder of parental responsibility for the child.